miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Swapped a Tremere history and showed player alive at Anarch ending.
 Corrected more misplaced props and flickering blood at DMP studio.
 Repaired lip-sync of Romero plus line and Strauss giving no reward.
-Restored missing flamethrower stats and voices at Grout's mansion.
+Restored missing flamethrower stats and voices at Grout's Mansion.
 Adjusted GLOCK deploy sound and restored missing Desert Eagle ones.
 Fixed Milligan Pisha bug, Lotus Blossom key board and Carson's PC.
 Created a few missing Malkavian lines for Damsel, McFly and Imalia.